 Joe Caruso - Owner east coast sox

 As co-owner and c0-founder of the Sox, Joe has always had a heart for minitsry and baseball.
 From the beginning, Caruso has inidated his life into the players lives both on and off the field.
-He has been the liaison between professional scouts, college coaches, and event entities that help young men become All-Americans.
+He has been the liaison between professional scouts, college coaches, and event entities that help young men become champions on and off the field.

 Caruso became SEC Tournament Most Valuable Player in 1996 for his efforts and his team's championship run.

-Coach Caruso was an 11th round draft choice of the Kansas City Royals in the 1997 MLB draft.
-In 2000, he was selected to the TX League All-Star team for his .313 average and 13 HR performance.
+Professionally, Coach Caruso was drafted in the 18th round in 1996, truning the offer down to attend Alabama his snior season.
+After his All-American campaign, Joe became an 11th round draft choice of the Kansas City Royals in the 1997 MLB draft.
+His team won the Carolina League Championship in 1999, and in 2000, he was selected to the TX League All-Star team for his .313 average and 13 HR performance.

-Coach Caruso is a former hitting coach for Crichton College and Meridian Community College, where he coach a National Juco Player of the Year.
+After professional baseball, Coach Caruso became the hitting coach for Crichton College and Meridian Community College, where he coached Tyler Moore, National Juco Player of the Year, and eventual big league with the Washington Nationals

-Joe currently is an Elder at his church (Central Church in Collierville, TN) where his family attends with him of wife, Karli Brewer Caruso, and sons Joey (19) "Univeristy of Alabama Huntsville Freshman and Jacob (15).
+Joe currently is a member at his church (Central Church in Collierville, TN) where he attends with his wife, Karli Brewer Caruso, and sons Joey (19) "Univeristy of Alabama Huntsville Sophomore" and Jacob (15) "Collierville Dragon Sophomore".

 TESTIMONY: